Dario-Zela/pygbm/README.md

 ## Installation

-Download the pygbm reposatory and use `pip install /`.
+Download the pygbm repo and use `pip install /`.

 ## Usage
 The class GBMSimulator is initialised with the starting location, the drift and the diffusion of the system, and then the method simulate_path can be run to get the path.